gilmore-lab/ss-repro-case-public/rgilmore.md

 4) What do you view as the major incentives for doing reproducible research?

 5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?

+Automate as much as possible.
+Documentation, Documentation, Documentation!

 6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?